 How can I get involved?

-2. ENDORSE THE CALL: Sign our statement as an organization or individual, and share widely.
+2. ENDORSE THE CALL TO ACTION: Sign our statement as an organization or individual, and share widely.

-3. FUND THE ACTION: Donate to fund our actions challenging Christian Zionism to cover logistics for the action.
+3. FUND THE ACTION: Donate to fund nationwide action challenging Christian Zionism to cover logistics for the action.